Homicide: Life on the Street: Production

 All seven seasons are available on DVD.
 One DVD set combines the first two seasons.
 Additional sets contain the complete third, fourth, fifth, sixth, and seventh seasons.
-A boxed set shaped like a filing cabinet features an additional disc containing the Homicide TV movie and the relevant Law & Order crossover episodes – those without this disc had to rely on Law & Order recap clips on the season DVDs.
+A boxed set shaped like a filing cabinet features an additional disc containing Homicide: The Movie and the relevant Law & Order crossover episodes – those without this disc had to rely on Law & Order recap clips on the season DVDs.
 Significantly, the DVDs contain the episodes in the producers' intended order, not the order in which NBC aired them.

-The show has spawned changes in the real life Baltimore homicide unit.
+The show has spawned changes in the real life Baltimore Homicide Unit.
 As seen in the show, the unit originally used a dry-erase board in order to visually track detectives' progress at solving crimes.
 After the show began to air, the Baltimore Police Department discontinued the practice, believing the board, which concentrated on "clearance rates" for crimes, had a negative impact on publicity.
 It was brought back later at the insistence of the detectives.